 Tohti is a member of the Uyghur PEN Center and an honorary member of the Independent Chinese PEN Center and PEN America.
 He was awarded the 2016 Martin Ennals Award for Human Rights Defenders.
 In 2017, the city government of Weimar in Germany announced that Tohti would receive its 2017 Human Rights Award.
 On November 30, 2017, Liberal International, an international federation for liberal and progressive democratic political parties, awarded Tohti its Prize for Freedom in The Hague.
 On October 24, 2019, the European Parliament awarded Tohti its Sakharov Prize for Freedom of Thought, according to news reports.

 CPJ called the Urumqi Public Security Bureau in late 2019 but no one answered the phone.
-In late 2020, CPJ called the bureau but the number was out of service.
-The Xinjiang Uyghur Autonomous Region Prison Administration did not respond to CPJ’s email requesting information about Tohti’s health and status in late 2020.
+In late 2021, CPJ called that bureau again, but the number was out of service.
+The Xinjiang Uyghur Autonomous Region Prison Administration and the Xinjiang People’s Procuratorate did not respond to CPJ’s emails requesting information about Tohti’s health and status in late 2021.